-The Canterwood Memory Controller Hub (MCH) is designed to support Intel PGA 478-pin Processors.
-The function of the Canterwood MCH is to arbitrate the flow of data transfer between system bus (FSB), system memory, and Hub Interface.
+The Canterwood Memory Controller Hub (MCH) is designed to support the Intel PGA 478-pin Processor.
+The function of the Canterwood MCH is to arbitrate the flow of data transfer between the system bus (FSB), system memory, and the Hub Interface.
 The Canterwood MCH supports 800 MHz FSB, 400/333 Memory Interface, 533 MHz FSB, 333/266 Memory Interface, and 400 MHz FSB 266 MHz Memory Interface.